 Building materials have an environmental impact at every step of the building process – from extraction of raw materials to processing and manufacturing, transportation, construction and eventual disposal at the end of a building’s useful life.

-The impact can be significant – some materials require large amounts of energy in their production, others may be polluting or hazardous to building occupants.
-Appropriate selection can ensure efficient use, low environmental impact and minimising waste generated, which will result in improvements in the cost-effectiveness, energy efficiency and, ultimately, the comfort of a building.
+The impact can be significant – some materials use large amounts of energy from fossil fuels in their production, others may be polluting or hazardous to building occupants.
+Appropriate selection can ensure efficient use, low environmental impact and minimising waste generated, which will result in improvements in the cost-effectiveness, energy efficiency and carbon footprint and, ultimately, the comfort of a building.